×

 Chain of Thought

-From Phonegram website: A digital illustration of a human form with electrical circuits, mathematical symbols, and AI terminology graphics, representing analytical thinking and problem-solving in a scientific context.
+From Phonegram: A digital illustration of a human form with electrical circuits, mathematical symbols, and AI terminology imagery, representing analytical thinking and problem-solving in a scientific context.

 Have you ever faced a difficult math problem and needed to use pen and paper to break it down into small steps?
 This is exactly what AI does when using the Chain of Thought technique.
 Instead of giving an immediate answer that might be wrong, the model breaks the problem down into logical intermediate steps.
 This approach takes a little longer, but it ensures more accurate results, especially in logic or complex programming problems.